dgerosa/website/_pages/about.md

 ---

 <small>
-*I'm in the proces of rewriting my academic website.
-Many links are broken now, sorry.
-I'll try to bring all the pages back online sometime soon.
+*I'm in the process of rewriting my academic website.
+Some links might be broken now, sorry.
+I'm slowly bringing all pages back online.
 For an archived version of my former website see [here](https://web.archive.org/web/20250530003117/https://davidegerosa.com/).*
 </small>

 ---